graphinx/graphinx/README.md

 # Narasimha

+****
+*WARNING*: This project is in a very early stage and not yet ready for production use.
+I'm in the process of extracting code from [Churros' API documentation package](https://github.com/inp-net/churros/tree/main/packages/docs) and turning it into a library.
+****

 A collection of functions and Svelte components to easily build a documentation site for a GraphQL API.

 ## Getting Started